Plane crash in Marion County under investigation - NewsBreak

 METZ, W.Va.
 (WBOY) — Officials are investigating a small plane crash in Marion County.
 It happened just after 7 p.m.
 Wednesday near the community of Metz, which is just north of Mannington, according to 911 officials.

-12 News’ reporter on the scene said several emergency officials responded to the incident.Man found dead from 3 gunshots in Grafton home, another charged
+12 News’ reporter on the scene said several emergency officials responded to the incident.Husband faces assault charges after being shot

 Information from the Marion County 911 Center shows there was a medical examiner called to the scene.
 There is no official word on the number of casualties at this time.